Keep the germs in your kitchen at bay. Turn on your kitchen faucet equipped with MotionSense™ with the wave of your hand.

 The only complaints that I read about online are that the connection points to the terminal where the sensor relay is located for the water hoses, where you connect the faucet, can come undone if not properly and securely pushed in the time of installation.
 For me, I have had no such problem.

 There are two sensor points on this faucet.
 One on the top.
 One on the base.
-The one on the top turns it on and it will stay on until you wave your hand again over-the-top.
+The one on the top turns the faucet on and it will stay on until you wave your hand again over-the-top.
 The one at the base turns on only while you have something in front of it.
 There is also a setting on the sensor relay for the temperature that controls the temperature when either of the two sensors on the top or on the base are turned on.
 This is a great safety feature when little kids around because it will not be too hot nor too cold for little hands that do not understand the impact temperature just yet.
 You can override the sensors by turning on the handle to any temperature you like.

 Have you purchased this faucet yourself?
 What do you think?
 Does it stand up to the hype?
 If you do not have this faucet, you plan on purchasing in the future?
 We would love to hear your thoughts.